-Sony is, as ever, one of the best TV brands to keep a track of, with another 8K TV for 2020 (the Z8H), more high-spec 4K OLED TVs (A8H, A8G), and a mix of LCD sets (i.e. the XH95) for the rest of us.
+Sony is, as ever, one of the best TV brands to keep a track of, with another 8K TV for 2020 (the Z8H, now reviewed), more high-spec 4K OLED TVs (A8H, A8G), and a mix of LCD sets (i.e. the XH95) for the rest of us.
 (Which will you choose?
 Our OLED vs LED guide may be able to help you there.)

 Add to that the XH81, XH80 and X70 4K HDR TVs, and there's already a whole host of Sony TVs for you to peruse, desire, and maybe even purchase in 2020.

-So what exactly has been announced, what's on the market, and what are we in the dark about?
-Here’s everything we know about the Sony TV 2020 lineup.
+So what exactly has been announced, what's on the market, and how good are these new Sony TVs, really?
+Here’s everything you need to know about the Sony TV 2020 lineup.

 Sony 2020 TV technology